 In Greece likewise, violence at school is a matter of concern.
-There is recognition among the participants that violence in schools is evident.
-However, some of the participants argue that nowadays it is less apparent compared to the past (Zambeta et al., 2016).
-They mainly refer to physical violence that takes the form of physical punishment exercised by the teachers, a practice that seems to have decreased.
-The improvement on the issue of violence that takes the form of physical punishment is related to the institutional framework and the prohibition of corporal punishment of children by law; it is also related to the changes in teaching methods in the direction of anti-authoritarian education (ibid).
-The claims of the Greek participants that this form of physical violence is declining come in agreement with the claims of the Montenegrin focus groups participants.
+There is recognition among the participants that there is evidence of violence in schools.
+However, some of the participants argue that nowadays it is less apparent than in the past (Zambeta et al., 2016).
+They mainly refer to physical violence that takes the form of physical punishment exercised by teachers, a practice that seems to have decreased.
+The improvement in the issue of violence taking the form of physical punishment is related to the institutional framework and the prohibition of corporal punishment of children by law; it is also related to changes in teaching methods in the direction of anti-authoritarian education (ibid).
+The claims of the Greek participants that this form of physical violence is declining are in agreement with the claims of the Montenegrin focus group's participants.

-In Poland, according to the focus group's participants, school violence has been constantly present in schools, and as a result it is a matter of great concern (Rafalska&Styslavska, 2016).
-The Polish informants think that violence has been spreading and changing its forms especially among younger students.
+In Poland, according to the focus group's participants, school violence has been a constant presence in schools, and as a result it is a matter of great concern (Rafalska & Styslavska, 2016).
+The Polish participants think that violence has been spreading and changing its forms especially among younger students.
 The change in the forms of violence is visible especially in the sphere of new information-communication technologies.
 On the other hand, some participants claim that even though cyber violence has appeared, school violence is still eminent (ibid).

 The scale of the phenomenon is growing.
 There is more and more violence and it has been constantly taking on new forms.
 A new type of violence has appeared - cyber violence.
 (School Pedagogue, Poland, p.
 3)